davidfmiller/man/README.md

 # man

-… is a lightweight JS &amp; CSS library to make attractive documentation for software projects.
-Focus is placed on simplicity & clarity with a nod to the monospaced world that we live in while working.
+… is a lightweight CSS (& JS) library to make attractive documentation for software projects.
+Focus is placed on simplicity & clarity with a nod to the monospaced fonts that  working.

 View the [docs](http://davidfmiller.github.io/man).

-## todo
+## `man.iatemplate`

-- dark theme
+… is a preview template for [iA Writer](https://www.ia.net/writer); copy the bundle to `~/Library/Containers/pro.writer.mac/Data/Library/Application Support/iA Writer/Templates/`.